DarkiCraft/Singularity/README.md

   - This is by design: Singularity is built for static, type-safe, minimal-overhead linear algebra operations.

 ## Status:
-Foundations for expressions done!
-Now need to reorganize internals, and remove bloat from `Sglty::` :)
+Foundations are now in place... gonna take a 1 day break and go on... general operations I think :)

+---

 Feedback and criticism are always welcome — I’m here to learn and make this better! <3